Kawasaki Ninja ZX-14: History

 2008 saw a minor update.
 The launch of the 2012 ZX-14R saw a second-generation revision with the R designation.
 This included a displacement increase to produce more horsepower along with two variable power modes, Kawasaki traction control, and an ignition-management system that was lifted from the ZX-10R.
-It received cosmetic updates, incremental chassis upgrades, and suspension revised internals and a slipper clutch added for the first time.
-The new motor had cylinder heads with polished ports and cams with more lift and longer duration.
-Pistons made were lighter with added compression, cooled by a new oil jet system.
+It received cosmetic updates, incremental chassis upgrades, suspension revised internals and a slipper clutch added for the first time.
+The new engine had cylinder heads with polished ports and cams with more lift and longer duration.
+Pistons were lighter with added compression, cooled by a new oil jet system.
 Connecting rods and crankshaft were strengthened, as were the tensioner and cam chain, while the transmission got heat-treated surface gears.
-In an effort to make the motorcycle run cooler, and therefore be more durable, they added a second radiator fan.
-Larger head pipes and larger mufflers with a less restrictive air filter improved response.
+In an effort to make the motorcycle run cooler and be more durable, they added a second radiator fan.
+Larger head pipes and larger, less restrictive mufflers improved response.
 Motorcyclist recorded Rickey Gadson's quarter mile time of 9.64 seconds at 149.83 mph from a bone-stock bike, on a 50-degree morning, at an altitude of 2100 feet.
 Cycle World recorded a quarter-mile time of a record 9.47-seconds (corrected) at 152.83 mph, and also hit 60 mph in just 2.6 sec.